vittau/blog/_posts/2017-04-05-trying-out-flux.markdown

     <img src="{{ site.baseurl }}/img/posts/flux-shot.png"/>
     <p class="post-image-caption">f.lux</p>
 </div>

+Installation was very straightforward, and so are the options.

 It does thake some getting used to, but after awhile if you look back at how it was you'll squint your eyes in agony.
 So I'm guessing it's doing its job.